o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 ## Example: Static functions

 {{< note >}}
-Recommend to refer to [Custom Free Function Nodes](/custom-nodes/custom-free-function-nodes/) for light overhead approach.
+Refer to [Custom Free Function Nodes](/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-free-function-nodes/) for an approach with a lighter overhead.
 {{< /note >}}

 To demonstrate how C++ code can become a Script Canvas node, this example uses the behavior context to reflect a few simple, static math library functions.